chav1961/purelib/README.md

 ### Installing

 Download project from [GitHub](https://github.com/chav1961/purelib) repository and place it to any directory you wish.
-Use maven to get access to the project
+Use [Maven](https://maven.apache.org/) to get access to the project:

 ```
 	<dependency>